rodrigogalura/tuner/docs/installation-guide.md

 ```

-✅ This should return a list of users with the Dr prefix in their names, and only the id, name, and email columns in the response.
+✅ This should return a list of users with the Dr prefix in their names, and only the id, name, and email fields in the response.

 ---
 <br> -->